mcmah309/rust_core/lib/src/option/README.md

 Option represents the union of two types `Some` and `None`.
 An alternative to null.
 The `Option` type is not meant to replace nullable types, but rather complement them.
 The [Motivation](#motivation) section discusses more.
-But all types in Rust_Core support nullable and `Option` implementations of classes and methods, to allow full usability of Rust_Core with or without the `Option` type.
+But all types in rust_core support nullable and `Option` implementations of classes and methods, to allow full usability of rust_core with or without the `Option` type.
 Giving programmers greater control.

 ### Motivation
 If Dart already supports nullable types, why use an